plotski/aio-btclient-rpc/docs/usage.rst

 the :meth:`~.aiobtclientrpc.RPCBase.call` method, which takes different arguments depending on the client.

-It is recommended to use an asynchronous context manager and let :meth:`~.aiobtclientrpc.RPCBase.call` connect you automatically.
+It is recommended to use an asynchronous context manager. :meth:`~.aiobtclientrpc.RPCBase.call` automatically calls :meth:`~.aiobtclientrpc.RPCBase.connect` if required and :meth:`~.aiobtclientrpc.RPCBase.disconnect` is called at the end of the context manager block.

 .. code-block:: python